Host State Monitoring

 For the host that is online, the state is Up and it is Down for the hosts that are offline.
 The Pending state is used to describe the moment when neither Up nor Down condition is reached.
 If you are using the gateway to check if the host is reachable and the host is currently not reachable, the Unreachable sign is added to the state.
 In case the host is in a non-pending state and the state is going to change (for example, the host state is Up, the packet is lost, but the Down condition is not reached yet) the state is considered as Unstable.

-The summary information on hosts in different state is available on the Overview.
+The summary information on hosts in different state is available on the Overview page of the document, located at the center of the main screen.
 There you can find the number of hosts that are in Up, Down and Pending states.
-The detailed per-host information on the current state can be found in the State Monitor view.
-This view is specially designed to focus on states monitoring.
+The detailed per-host information on the current state can be found on the State Summary page.
+It is specially designed to focus on states monitoring.
 You can either monitor the per-host state, or monitor a number of hosts in different states per-group.
-Also the per-host state information is available within the Hosts view.